Hexagonal prism: Honeycombs

-The hexagonal prism is one of the parallelohedron, a polyhedral class that can be translated without rotations in Euclidean space, producing honeycombs; this class was discovered by Evgraf Fedorov in accordance with his studies of crystallography systems.
+The hexagonal prism is one of the parallelohedra, a polyhedral class that can be translated without rotations in Euclidean space, producing honeycombs; this class was discovered by Evgraf Fedorov in accordance with his studies of crystallography systems.
 The hexagonal prism is generated from four line segments, three of them parallel to a common plane and the fourth not.
 Its most symmetric form is the right prism over a regular hexagon, forming the hexagonal prismatic honeycomb.

 The hexagonal prism also exists as cells of four prismatic uniform convex honeycombs in 3 dimensions: